$\lambda$ and $\rho$ Regge trajectories for the pentaquark $P_{cc\bar{c}bb}$ in the diquark-triquark picture: for the pentaquark

 where $M\left(\lambda_1, (bb)(\bar{c}(cc))\right)$ denotes the masses of the radially or orbitally $\lambda_1$-excited state of $P_{cc\bar{c}bb}$ in configuration $(bb)(\bar{c}(cc))$; the other notations in Eq. (\ref{masseql}) are similarly defined.
 The masses of the $\lambda_1$-excited ($\lambda_2$-excited) states in the configuration $(cc)(\bar{c}(bb))$ are close to those of the $\lambda_1$-excited ($\lambda_2$-excited) states in the configuration $(bb)(\bar{c}(cc))$, i.e., $M\big(\lambda_1, (cc)(\bar{c}(bb))\big){\approx}M\big(\lambda_1, (bb)(\bar{c}(cc))\big)$, $M\big(\lambda_2, (cc)(\bar{c}(bb))\big){\approx}M\big(\lambda_2, (bb)(\bar{c}(cc))\big)$.
 Possible mixings among these states are not considered here.

-The $\lambda_1$- and $\lambda_2$-{\trs} for the pentaquark $P_{cc\bar{c}bb}$ in configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$ are shown in Fig. \ref{fig:lambda}.
-The complete forms of the $\lambda$-{\rts} can be calculated easily from Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}) or Eqs. (\ref{rtpf}) and (\ref{pppa2qQ}).
-Since the diquark $1$ and the triquark are treated as individual constituents without considering their internal substructures, the complete form of the $\lambda_1$-trajectories coincides with its main part.
-Thus, the $\lambda_1$-trajectories are the simplest among the four series of {\rts} (see Table \ref{tab:formulas} and Fig. \ref{fig:lambda}).
-In Fig. \ref{fig:lambda}, the graphs of the compete forms, the fitted formulas, and the main parts of the $\lambda_1$-trajectories overlap.
+Fig. \ref{fig:lambda} shows the radial and orbital $\lambda_1$- and $\lambda_2$-{\trs} for the pentaquark $P_{cc\bar{c}bb}$ in the configurations $(cc)(\bar{c}(bb))$ and $(bb)(\bar{c}(cc))$.
+Circles represent the predicted data, calculated using Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}) or Eqs. (\ref{rtpf}) and (\ref{pppa2qQ}), as listed in Table \ref{tab:lambda}.
+The black dashed lines represent the complete forms of the $\lambda$-{\trs}, obtained from Eqs. (\ref{ppt2q}) and (\ref{pppa2qQ}) or from Eqs. (\ref{rtpf}) and (\ref{pppa2qQ}).
+The pink lines represent the fitted formulas, obtained by a linear fit to the calculated data in Table \ref{tab:lambda} and listed in Table \ref{tab:formulas}.
+The blue dotted lines correspond to the main parts of the full forms, which are also given in Table \ref{tab:formulas}.
+Since the diquark $1$ and the triquark are treated as individual constituents without considering their internal substructures, the $\lambda_1$-trajectories are the simplest among the four series of {\rts} (see Table \ref{tab:formulas} and Fig. \ref{fig:lambda}).
+In Fig. \ref{fig:lambda}, the black dashed lines, pink lines, and blue dotted lines for the $\lambda_1$-trajectories overlap; that is, the compete forms, fitted formulas, and main parts are identical for these trajectories.
 Similar to the $\rho$-{\trs}, the explicit forms of the $\lambda_2$-{\trs} are lengthy.
-By performing a linear fit to the calculated data, we obtain the fitted formulas presented in Table \ref{tab:formulas}.
-As shown in Fig. \ref{fig:lambda}, these fitted formulas closely overlap with the complete forms of the $\lambda_2$-trajectories, indicating that the full forms can be well approximated by the simple fitted formulas.
+Performing a linear fit to the calculated data yields the fitted formulas in Table \ref{tab:formulas}.
+As shown in Fig. \ref{fig:lambda}, these fitted formulas closely match the complete forms of the $\lambda_2$-trajectories, indicating that the full forms can be well approximated by the simple fitted formulas.
 Therefore, both the complete forms and the fitted formulas for the $\lambda_2$-trajectories exhibit the behavior $M{\sim{x_{\lambda_2}^{2/3}}}$.
-However, the main parts of the complete forms of the $\lambda_2$-{\trs} [listed in Table \ref{tab:formulas}] deviate from the full expressions.
+However, the main parts for the complete forms of the $\lambda_2$-{\trs} (listed in Table \ref{tab:formulas}) deviate from the full expressions.